openshift/enhancements/enhancements/network/on-prem-dual-stack-vips.md

 to add more addresses, but I admit to having a hard time coming up with a use case where more than an ipv4 and ipv6 address would be needed.

+The list format could also help with processing of the VIPs.
+Instead of two distinct v4 and v6 sections for each VIP, we could loop over the list and use essentially the same configuration for both.

 ### openshift/api

 We will need to make changes to the